lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-08-31-Ackermann-not-PR-I.md

 Arguments of 0 and 1 yield trivial functions, but things get nasty from 4 onwards.
 The proof that Ackermann's function is not primitive recursive begins with a series of results about its growth for various argument patterns.
 We'll cover those in today's post.
-In a future post, we'll see how to define the primitive recursive functions themselves, inductively, in order to prove by induction (on the construction of some PR function *f*) that we can always find an argument to dominate *f*.
+In a future post, we'll see how to define the primitive recursive functions themselves, inductively, and prove by induction (on the construction of any given PR function $f$) that we can always find an argument to dominate $f$.

 ### Expressing Ackermann's function